 - 4. Click Create to create the cloned monitoring session. - 5.
 Once the monitoring session is created, click Edit to add the connections to the cloned monitoring session.

 Create Map

 Each map can have up to 32 rules associated with it.
-Table 6: Fields for Creating a New Map lists the various rule conditions that you can select for creating a map, inclusion map, and exclusion map.
+The following table lists the various rule conditions that you can select for creating a map, inclusion map, and exclusion map.